on this page

 Read more about cheaper child care measures on the Department of Education website.

-Child Care Subsidy activity test changes for First Nations children
+Child Care Subsidy activity test changes for Aboriginal and Torres Strait Islander children

-Subject to the passage of legislation from July 2023, First Nations children will get at least 36 hours of subsidised care per fortnight.
+From July 2023, families with Aboriginal and Torres Strait Islander children will get at least 36 hours of subsidised care per fortnight.
 Families can get more subsidised hours based on their circumstances.
-More information about these proposed changes will be available soon.
+More information about these changes will be available soon.

-Read more about changes to the activity test for families with First Nations children on the Department of Education website.
+Read more about changes to the activity test for families with Aboriginal or Torres Strait Islander children on the Department of Education website.

 Grandparent Advisers renamed and expanded